-Welcome to the 2020 International Conference on International Conference on Wireless Sensor Networks, Ubiquitous Computing and Applications 2020 (ICWSNUCA-2020) which will be held during September 25-26, 2020 in Hyderabad, India.
+Welcome to the 2021 International Conference on International Conference on Wireless Sensor Networks, Ubiquitous Computing and Applications 2021 (ICWSNUCA-2021) which will be held during 26-27 February 2021 in Hyderabad, India.

 Recent years, we have been hearing about Internet of Things, Industrial IoTs (IIoT), Industry 4.0, Smart Factories, Smart HealthCare, Smart Logistic and Supply Chains, Smart Mobility, and Smart Energy etc. These technologies deliver huge economy and financial benefits and will continue the same in near future.
 But surprisingly, sensor nodes are the backbone of these technologies and these nodes can be worn, carried, embedded in the environment that can provide interesting contextual information.
 We find sensors in our daily life, starting from Mobile devices, Automobiles, Industrial automation, Robotic systems, Vehicular Tracking and Management Systems etc. A significant increase in real world event monitoring capability with Wireless Sensor Networks will lead to a further evolution of ubiquitous computing.

 Wireless Sensor Networks continue to attract a lot of attention from the academia and industry among researchers, industrials, equipment and chip manufacturers and service providers for promoting large-scale deployments in many applications, such as environmental monitoring, military and medical surveillance, health & wellness applications, intelligent traffic management and user’s tracking and identification, including human computer interaction.